-- Legal skills – It is essential to be comfortable working with attorneys and agreements.
+- Legal skills – It is essential to be comfortable working with real estate attorneys and agreements.

 - Problem-solving – Every project has numerous problems and challenges.
 Developers realize that they cannot solve just some of them; they must be able to settle all issues that arise.